-Boomerang Fu offers 8 accessibility features in the Difficulty, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 8 accessibility features for Boomerang Fu.
+Strongest in Controls and Reading but also has features in Audio, Difficulty and Visual to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Boomerang Fu is a fighting game where you control small food-like characters.
 Using your boomerang the aim is to slice the other players with ranged or melee attacks.
 You can use a large range of power-ups such as: explosive boomerangs, disguise and telekinesis.
 You can then put power-ups together to form personalised combinations.
 The game has simple controls and up to 6 players as well as computer opponents, meaning its great for families wanting to play together.

-Boomerang Fu has 2 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 2 accessibility features for Controls in Boomerang Fu which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Can customise the controls for the game as follows: